-Risk Effects Mitigation Risk: Expanded service does not generate demand as projected.
-Lower demand will impact the financial model through reduced revenue income from fares.
-Regular analysis of user data Mitigating actions to be taken if demand lower than expected (for example: route timings or areas covered could be adjusted, fare model could be reviewed, marketing could be more targeted).
+Risk: Expanded service does not Lower demand will impact the - Regular analysis of user data generate demand as projected. financial model through reduced revenue income from fares.
+Mitigating actions to be taken if demand lower than expected (for example: route timings or areas covered could be adjusted, fare model could be reviewed, marketing could be more targeted).
 Risk: Inability to raise private sector funding to support the financial model (e.g. Company purchased season tickets).
-Revenue projections lower than projected. - Continued discussions with service providers and large employers to secure not just income but an increase in passenger volumes.
+Revenue projections lower than projected.
+Continued discussions with service providers and large employers to secure not just income but an increase in passenger volumes.